Last updated on September 20th, 2023 at 06:18 am

 Paris is a city with multiples aspects, between arts, architecture and romance, there’s a lot to see in Paris.

-The steady flow of people visiting Paris throughout the year can bring some malicious, nasty persons that will try to take advantages of tourists (and even locals to be honest) and scam them for their own benefit.
+The steady flow of people visiting Paris throughout the year inspires some malicious, nasty persons that will try to take advantage of tourists (and even locals, to be honest) and scam them for their benefit.

 Table Of Contents

 When you’re walking in Paris, some very tactile people might try to catch your hand to wrap around your wrist a fantastic friendship Brazilian bracelet, all handmade and free because that’s the power of friendship.
 Not.

 They’re swift, so before you might even understand what happened to you, they might already be wrapping the bracelet around your wrist.

 Aside from the intrusion of your personal space, which, let’s face it, is never cool, that’s not where it stops.

 Once they’re done with the bracelet and shoving done your throat meaningless talk to make sure you stay with them the whole time, well, the bracelet is no longer accessible.
 You need to pay for it.

 Yes, they want you to pay for something they forced on you.
 Crazy right?

 Of course, you can say no and refuse to pay because you shouldn’t pay anyway.
 In this case, they will get angry and rip the bracelet off.
 All you have to do now is to keep going.